ae-platform / module-06 · governance layer · H3 · PI-7

 Does GreenOps produce audit-quality CSRD Scope 3 data?

 "CSRD requires third-party assurance of sustainability disclosures from 2025 onwards for large companies.
-Will the data GreenOps produces satisfy an external auditor — or is it an internal estimate that needs a separate verification process?"
+Will the data GreenOps produces satisfy an external auditor, or is it an internal estimate needing separate verification?"

 The BigQuery ae_greenops.job_metrics table is designed for external audit from the start.
-Every row contains: the GCP job ID (traceable to the Cloud Logging job execution record), the Carbon Footprint API response at dispatch time (with the API's own audit reference), the actual kWh consumed captured in the metered_kwh field (sourced from GKE resource utilisation via Cloud Monitoring — not estimated), the emission factor applied (gCO₂eq/kWh from the API), and the calculated emissions figure.
+Every row contains the GCP job ID (traceable to the Cloud Logging execution record), the Carbon Footprint API response at dispatch time, the actual kWh consumed captured in metered_kwh (sourced from GKE resource utilisation via Cloud Monitoring — not estimated), the emission factor applied, and the calculated emissions figure.
 An auditor can verify each savings claim by checking the source API data, the actual compute utilisation, and the arithmetic independently.
-The CSRD export format aligns with the EU taxonomy technical screening criteria — the column structure matches the reporting standard for Scope 3 Category 11.
-The remaining assurance gap is the carbon intensity data itself — GCP's Carbon Footprint API data is published by Google with their own methodology statement.
-ClaraVis would need to reference that methodology in their CSRD disclosure, which is standard practice for Scope 2 location-based calculations.
+The CSRD export format aligns with the EU taxonomy technical screening criteria for Scope 3 Category 11.
+The remaining assurance gap is the carbon intensity data itself — Google publishes its own methodology statement for the Carbon Footprint API, which ClaraVis would reference in its CSRD disclosure, standard practice for Scope 2 location-based calculations.

-Evidence: CSRD Scope 3 export format (§05) · BigQuery job_metrics schema (GCP job ID + API reference + actual kWh) · ADR-GO02 (GCP Carbon API aligned with GCP billing reporting)
+Evidence: CSRD Scope 3 export format (§6) · BigQuery job_metrics schema (GCP job ID + API reference + actual kWh) · ADR-GO02 (GCP Carbon API aligned with billing reporting)

 Enterprise Architect · S-08